mikeyhoward1977/synchronized-post-publisher/readme.txt

 = How do I see which posts are within a group? =

-Head to the **SPP Groups** menu option, click the name of the group and all posts within the group will be displayed
+Head to the **SPP Groups** menu option, click the name of the group and all posts within the group will be displayed.

+Additionally, any posts or pages within a group will have the group specified within the post table.

 = Where can I find support? =